dart-lang/site-www/src/content/resources/breaking-changes.md

 #### Formatter (`dart format`)

-The following changes might result in small formatting changes when running `dart format` with a Dart 3.6 SDK or later.
+The following changes might result in small formatting changes when running `dart format` with a Dart 3.6 SDK or later:

 - Preserve type parameters on old-style function-typed formals that also use `this.` or `super.`.